 The Marina Community Association sent letters to Safeway owner Albertsons outlining their concerns, but the group has yet to receive a response.
 Roach criticized the company for what she described as a lack of engagement with the neighborhood.

 This is one of four Safeway redevelopment projects that Align currently has in the pipeline in San Francisco.
-The firm is also planning to added thousands of units of new housing at the former Fillmore Safeway, the Ocean Beach Safeway, and the Bernal Heights Safeway, and those projects also still their entitlements.
+The firm is also planning to add thousands of units of new housing at the former Fillmore Safeway, the Ocean Beach Safeway, and the Bernal Heights Safeway, and those projects are also still in their entitlements.

 Previously: Marina Safeway Also on the Redevelopment Docket With Plans For 790 Units In 25-Story Complex